Gestational Carrier vs. Surrogate: Understanding the Difference

 Surrogacy and the Law

-Surrogacy laws can vary widely from state to state and are always evolving.
+Surrogacy laws in the United States can vary widely from state to state and are always evolving.
 New York state, for example, outlaws traditional and gestational surrogacy while Washington recently passed gestational surrogacy-friendly laws for the first time.
 In states where surrogacy is not supported or the law is unclear, intended parents may have to go through an adoption process to gain custody of the child.
 In other states, pre-birth orders called “declaration of parentage” allow intended parents to be declared the legal parents from the start.

 It is imperative that all contracts and agreements are given a careful legal review by lawyers experienced in third party reproduction and reproductive rights.
 Our legal team will guide your journey to provide a better understanding of the legalities around gestational surrogacy in your state and ensure the protection of everyone involved.
+To learn more about the law in your own state, visit our state-by-state surrogacy law guide.

 Cost Considerations for Surrogacy